HewlettPackard/OpenShift-on-SimpliVity/README.md

 The corresponding variables in `group_vars/all/vars.yml` look like the snippet below.

 ```
-frontend_vm_portgroup: 'extVLAN2968'                             # Name of the portgroup connected to the access/public network
+frontend_vm_portgroup: 'extVLAN2968' # Name of the portgroup / external network
-frontend_gateway: '10.15.156.1'                                 # Access network gateway
+frontend_gateway: '10.15.156.1'      # gateway for the external network
 loadbalancers:
   apps:
     vip: 10.15.156.9